yodahuang/notes-v2/content/Reinforcement Learning/Overview of basics.md

 ## Value-based methods

 We can assign a value to each state, or to a state-action pair.
 The value captures how good the state is.
-Recall the markup property, so the value only needs to depend on state or stake action pairs, and nothing else really matters.
+Recall the markov property, so the value only needs to depend on state or stake action pairs, and nothing else really matters.
 Let's call it $V$.

 $$V_\pi(s)=\mathbf{E}_\pi[R_{t+1}+\gamma*V_\pi(S_{t+1})|S_t=s]$$